SAMUEL PALMER R.W.S. (1805 – 1881)

 Samuel Palmer

-Shoreham, Kent, the inspiration for his most perfect primitive and visionary
+were living in Shoreham, Kent, the inspiration for his most perfect primitive

 change following the death of his eldest son, More, and something of the early